 Greene County General Hospital is now a COVID-19 vaccination site.
 We are giving the Pfizer vaccine.
-At this time, it is only available for healthcare workers, first responders, educators, childcare workers and those with certain medical conditions (including pregnancy).
-The eligible age is now 16 or older.
+At this time, eligible age is now 12 or older.
 If you are eligible to receive the vaccine now, click here to register.

-Information for minors ages 16 or 17 registering for the vaccine- this age group must register for the Pfizer vaccine.
+Information for minors ages 12 to 17 registering for the vaccine- this age group must register for the Pfizer vaccine.
 18 years or older may register for Moderna and Johnson & Johnson vaccines.
-Those registering at 16 or 17 years old also must have a parent/guardian consent.
+Those registering at 12 to 17 years old also must have a parent/guardian consent.
 We ask that the parent/guardian accompanies the minor to the vaccination site.

 Our COVID vaccine clinic is drive up.
 Please follow the “COVID Vaccines” signs that will lead you to the COVID Vaccine parking spaces behind the Hospital and just outside the Hospital Cafeteria.
 When you arrive, stay in your car, and call the phone number on the sign.
 Our Vaccine Team will come to you to complete your registration and administer the vaccine.
 Please wear clothing that will allow our vaccinators to access your arm/shoulder area.
 Also, please wear a mask.